 Causes vary from genetic reasons and hormones to disease triggers.
 Exposure to the sun can often trigger pigmentation, so it is important to wear sunscreen with a high SPF.
 Treatment can be difficult, but usually involves a combination of topical creams and laser treatments.
 Vitamin A, Vitamin B and Vitamin C are essential ingredients in treating pigmentation, as they improve the elasticity and resilience of the skin.
 Regular care, moisturisation and particularly sun protection can assist in the prevention of irregular pigmentation and age spots.

-Radiant Cream Cleanser - use as a makeup remover
+Radiant Cream Cleanser - use as a pre cleanse & makeup remover

 Vitamin A Corrector - use every third night